 Next, place any pants in the bag (folded in half at the waist) 90 degrees from the dry cleaner bag with both ends of the pants hanging over the end of the bag.
 Calvert then recommends rolling any cotton shirts, placing them in the center of the bag.

-With the dry cleaner bag and pants hanging outside the bag, cold them toward the center of the bag, wrapping the rolled cotton shirts like presents.
+With the dry cleaner bag and pants hanging outside the bag, fold them toward the center of the bag, wrapping the rolled cotton shirts like presents.

 At this point, you're able to zip your carry-on closed and head to the airport knowing you're organized and ready to hit the security checkpoint.